Damaru: Chöd drum

 With no known antecedent, the chod is traditionally made of acacia wood (seng deng), though a variety of woods are acceptable, as long as the tree is not toxic and does not possess thorns or other negative attributes.
 Made as a one-piece, double-sided (two-headed) bell shape, size varies from 8 inches to 12 inches in diameter.
 Usually featuring only a thin veneer of varnish, so that the grain of the wood shows, they come from the common red (marpo), black (nakpo) or rare yellow (serpo) type of acacia, and are very occasionally painted with skulls, the eight charnel grounds, or other symbols.
 The waist or belt is traditionally made of leather, though often brocades are used.
 A set of mantras are traditionally painted on the interior of the drum prior to its skinning.

 The pitch of the drum varies, and the tone may vary depending on conditions of dampness, temperature and so on.
-Played slowly, and methodically, the droning of the damaru accompanies the haunting melodies and chants of the chod ritual, as of which are accompaniments for the inner meditations and visualizations that are at the heart of this spiritual practice.
+Played slowly, and methodically, the droning of the damaru accompanies the haunting melodies and chants of the chod ritual, which are accompaniments for the inner meditations and visualizations that are at the heart of this spiritual practice.

 The above applies to the ideal manufacture of the damaru, and as still described in the definitive modern work, the "Mindroling Handbook of Vajrayana Implements".
 Those manufactured in India and Nepal are made of indeterminate and cheap woods, with painted skins, often no interior mantras, and altogether deviating from the many other essentials, as prescribed in technical literature such as the Mindroling Handbook.
 Such copies are now widespread and in use by Eastern monastics and Western students.